Esther-Wavinya/Esther-Wavinya/README.md

 - 🔭 I’m currently working on ...
 I just want to finish school at the moment
 - 🌱 I’m currently learning ...
-Automation, Digital Marketing
 - 👯 I’m looking to collaborate on ...
 Web development, Content writing
 - 🤔 I’m looking for help with ...
 Data Science, Spatial analysis
 - 💬 Ask me about ...
 MERN Stack, Rocks